jeremy-clakron/jerVNC/docs/EMBEDDING.md

 ## Parameters

-The noVNC application can be controlled by including certain settings in the query string.
+The jerVNC application can be controlled by including certain settings in the query string.
 Currently the following options are available:

 * `autoconnect` - Automatically connect as soon as the page has finished loading.

-* `reconnect` - If noVNC should automatically reconnect if the connection is dropped.
+* `reconnect` - If jerVNC should automatically reconnect if the connection is dropped.

 * `reconnect_delay` - How long to wait in milliseconds before attempting to